SABS-R3-Epidemiology/rEpiabm/README.md

 ## Summary of Epiabm functionality

 ### Basic Architecture
 To model an epidemic, contact events occur within the population spatial structure (see Figure 1.).
 A compartmental model is used for the progression of the disease within-host (see Figure 2.).
-These two architectures are highly configurable; this allows us to study a wide range of simulation scenarios.
+These two architectures are highly configurable which allows us to study a wide range of simulation scenarios.

 <div style="display: flex; gap: 20px;">
   <div style="flex: 1;">